mrueda/beacon2-ri-tools/docker/README.md

     nohup beacon2-ri-tools/lib/BEACON/bin/deploy_external_tools.sh &

 ...that will inject the external tools and DBs into the image and modify the [configuration](#readme-md-setting-up-beacon) files.
 It will also run a test to check that the installation was successful.
-Note that running `deploy_external_tools.sh` will take some time (and disk space!!!).
+Note that running `deploy_external_tools.sh` will take around 30 min (and disk space!!!).
 You can check the status by using:

     tail -f nohup.out

+Unfortunately, you will need to **deploy external tools each time you pull** the latest version of the container.
+We may change this behavior in the future, as we understand it can be inconvenient.

 ### Mounting volumes